Amsterdam Cruise Port Guide: 10 Highlights You Can’t Miss

 • Passenger Terminal Amsterdam is located approximately 2.2 km (1.3 miles) from Amsterdam city center (a 30-minute walk) and main city highlights.
 To get to the center, you need to follow the road to Amsterdam Central Station along Piet Heinkade Street located in front of the terminal building (you’ll see the street upon exiting the terminal, turn right and you’ll reach the station).
 The walk to the central station takes about 20 minutes.
 When you reach Central Station, the city center will be on your left-hand side.

 • If you don’t want to walk, a tram station is just across the street.
 The tram station’s name is Muziekgebouw Bimhuis and here you need to catch a GVB tram 26 and get off at the next station which is the Central Station.
-Only cards are accepted, no cash, and you buy the tickets on the tram.
 You can also take a taxi to the Central Station or Uber.

 • Public transport in Amsterdam is operated by Gemeente Vervoerbedrijf Amsterdam (GVB) and you can check the timetables and prices at the official webpage https://www.gvb.nl/